ClickHouse/ClickHouse/programs/diagnostics/README.md

 clickhouse-diagnostics collect
 ```

 This will use the default collectors and the simple output.
 This output produces a timestamped archive bundle in `gz` format in a sub folder named after the host.
-This folder name can be controlled via the parameter `--id` or configured directly for the simple output parameter `output.simple.folder` (this allows a specific diretory to be specified).
+This folder name can be controlled via the parameter `--id` or configured directly for the simple output parameter `output.simple.folder` (this allows a specific directory to be specified).

 Collectors, Outputs and ClickHouse connection credentials can be specified as shown below: